yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-15/facilitator/README.md

 # Facilitators Guide: Block 3 - DS&A, Designs, Comp Sci, Recap

+At the end of this Block the students are presented with 3 assignments:

+* End of Block "Project": Authenticated API Server
+  * 25 Points
+  * Paired
+  * Due prior to the start of the next Block
+* Design Challenge
+  * 10 Points
+  * Due prior to the end of the next Block
+* Data Structure Implementation: Trees
+  * 10 Points
+  * Due prior to the start of the next class
+    * Will be used in subsequent code challenges

 ## Preparation
 * Ensure that you have a solid API Server and a solid Auth Server that you can demo from
 * Get ready with a solid Tree Demo and Implementation